open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 * [GC.GetTotalMemory](https://docs.microsoft.com/dotnet/api/system.gc.gettotalmemory):
   Retrieves the number of bytes currently thought to be allocated.
 The value is an approximate count.
+API is called with `false` as a value of forceFullCollection parameter.
+Returns an instantaneous value at the time of observation.

 #### process.runtime.dotnet.**gc.allocations.size**